Superalgos/Superalgos/README.md

 #### Percentage Bandwidth (%B)

 This is a well-known indicator that derives from the Bollinger Bands.
-In a nutshell it tells you how close the price is either to the upper band or the lower band at any point in time.
+In a nutshell, it tells you how close the price is either to the upper band or the lower band at any point in time.
 When the price is in the middle of the bands (it is calculated with the close value of each candle), then %B is in the middle of its chart, at value 50.
 When the price touches the upper band, then %B is at 100, and finally when the price is at the lower band, then %B is at 0.

 ![Bollinger-Bands-Percentage-Bandwidth](https://user-images.githubusercontent.com/13994516/58435903-1a50ed00-80c3-11e9-90d5-e0d5293c76ad.gif)
 <br/><br/>

-The chart features lines at %B value 30 and 70 since those are the most common values for traders to forecast when a reversal may happen.
+The chart features lines at %B values 30 and 70 since those are the most common values for traders to forecast when a reversal may happen.
 In our chart, %B is the one represented at #1.
-We've found useful to add a moving average in order to smooth volatility a bit, and to be able to ask—at any time—if it is going up or down.
+We've found useful to add a moving average to smooth volatility a bit and to be able to ask—at any time—if it is going up or down.
 The moving average calculated with the last 5 %B values is plotted as line #2.
-Finally we've also added a property called Bandwidth, which represents the separation of the upper band from the lower band.
+Finally, we've also added a property called Bandwidth, which represents the separation of the upper band from the lower band.
 It is a measure of volatility and is plotted at #3.

 ![image](https://user-images.githubusercontent.com/9479367/56834223-1c7c1d80-6871-11e9-9687-ae5dc12d0336.png)